-Sometimes grief can cause such lethargy and exhaustion that it may seem impossible to “do” anything other than get through the day.
-The irony is that once you get moving, emoting or acting it usually increases your motivation, energy and health.
+Sometimes grief can cause such lethargy and exhaustion that it may seem impossible to “do” anything other than getting through the day.
+The irony is that once you get moving, emoting, or acting it usually increases your motivation, energy, and health.

 Once you have taken the time to acknowledge your loss (whatever it may be), feel it’s full impact and the changes it is causing in your life, you can then find ways to relieve, release, expel, create, explore and/or honor those feelings, sensations, thoughts and beliefs.

-Though there are thousands of ways to release the pressure cooker of emotion and suffering that death can cause, here are a few possibilities.
-You can duplicate these actions in your own life or use them as a catalyst for your own unique creations and manifestations of grief.
-The only precaution is that you do them in a safe environment and/or with people you trust (where you don’t have to censure yourself) and that they not cause others or yourself harm.
+The only precaution is that you do them in a safe environment and/or with people you trust (where you don’t have to censure yourself) and that they do not cause others or yourself harm.

 1. Scream, wail, moan, sob, laugh hysterically, play music, sing, howl or cry out loud, in the shower, on the floor, into a pillow, at the beach, in the woods or with a trusted friend.
 After the death of his wife, a friend of mine said he would face the ocean and cry and scream for a few minutes every day where nobody could hear him.

 2. Walk, run, swim, workout, hike or bike at least two to three times a week by yourself or with others.
 A man whose sister died in an automobile accident said running every day is what saved his life and made his loss bearable.

 3. Play, listen to and/or dance with music to release and let go of emotional pain and get outside of your ego and transcend your mind.
 Music and/or dance, in whatever form, can bring you into the moment and decrease thoughts of the past or worries of the future.